Wine Glossary, Important Wine Terms, ABC’s of Wine Talk

 Earthy: Earthy wines smell of mushrooms, forest floor or truffles.
 This is a positive attribute that is experienced in older wines, especially, Bordeaux wines.

-Elegant: Wines with elegance are in balance with soft, refined textures.
+Elegant: Wines with elegance are in balance with soft, refined characteristics and textures.
+They are never heavy.

-End: is similar to end note or finish.
-It is the sensation of flavors your palate experiences long after you have already enjoyed and swallowed the wine.
-The longer the end note or finish, in most cases, the better the wine.
+Endnote: is similar to end or finish.
+It is the sensation of flavors your palate experiences long after you have already enjoyed and swallowed the wine in your glass.
+The longer the endnote or finish, in most cases, the better the wine.

 Extract: The raw materials found in a wine that is not water, sugar, alcohol or acidity.
 These raw materials make up the actual soul of the wine.
 Interestingly, they are on average between 1% and 1.5% of a wine.

-Exuberant: This term is most often used for young wines that are fresh and lively.
+Exuberant: This term is most often used for young wines that are fresh, lively and showy.

 Fat: Wines that are fat are usually concentrated with a lot of round textured flavors.
 This can be a good quality.
 However, as you will see, flabby wines are not good.